Termination payments and benefits: section 401 ITEPA 2003: foreign service: reduction of charge

 Section 414 ITEPA 2003

-EIM13690 explained that if an employee whose service includes foreign service fails to satisfy the conditions for full exception, the employee might still qualify for a reduction in the Section 401 ITEPA 2003 charge.
+EIM13690 explained that if an employee whose service includes ‘foreign service’ fails to satisfy the conditions for full exception, the employee might still qualify for a reduction in the charge to income tax for payments and other benefits that fall within section 401 ITEPA 2003.

 If service before 6 April 1974 is involved, see EIM13705.

-- the taxpayer can claim the foreign service reduction by notice in writing to the Inspector at any time up to four years from the end of the year of assessment to which the claim relates (for claims made before 2 April 2010 the limit is five years after 31 January following the end of the relevant year of assessment)
+Note: The taxpayer can claim the foreign service reduction by notice in writing at any time up to 4 years from the end of the year of assessment to which the claim relates (for claims made before 2 April 2010 the limit is 5 years after 31 January following the end of the relevant year of assessment).